 top of page

-The theme of the feminine experience weaves through the work, mixed with an edge of music and the irreverence of dealing with the crap media throws in your face about the ideology of perfection or ultimate sexuality.
-Music and Fashion combine and perceptions of beauty, the way fashion indoctinates girls to an unnatailble visual goal, the concept of the tabloids making it almost now an anomaly to have 'your own tits' in our time...
-And yet, still with a deep inherent love for fashion, and music, it is the pulse that drives her.
+The theme of the feminine experience weaves through the work, mixed with an edge of music and the irreverence.
+Music and Fashion combine and perceptions of beauty, the way fashion indoctrinates girls to an unnatainable idea of beauty for acceptance, the concept of the tabloids making it almost now an anomaly to have 'your own tits or lips' in our time...

 PRESS